 Celebration and Achievement

-Attainment and attitude to learning is celebrated every Thursday, as well as each half term, by recognizing the ‘Most Valuable Pupil’ (MVP) from each form group and year group.
+Attainment and attitude to learning are celebrated every Friday and each half term by recognizing the ‘Most Valuable Pupil’ (MVP) from each form group and year group.
 This is calculated by how many House Points they receive that week.
 In Primary, the ‘Student of the Week’ reflects the school values and house contributions.
 Students are also recognised for their involvement in any House competitions.
-This celebration would usually take place in a weekly assembly however during the current climate this is done in form time via a virtual or whole school presentation.
+The celebration takes place in a weekly assembly.